tebanieo/hedged-ddb-client/README.md

 1. Ensure you have Rust and Cargo installed on your system.
 2. Clone this repository:

-git clone https://github.com/tebanieo/ddb-hedged-request.git cd dynamodb-hedged-request
+git clone https://github.com/tebanieo/hedged-ddb-client.git cd hedged-ddb-client

 3. Build the project:
 cargo build --release